-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and: - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the entity has appointed an ethics designee as required by R.S.
+42:1170.

-b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+Procedure Results - No exceptions were noted as a result of this procedure.

-Debt Service
+11) Debt Service

-21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued.
+A I obtained a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution.